A jogging stroller is a must-have piece of gear for every dedicated runner who is also a new parent.

-While this might seem a little extra, you’ll also want to make sure that you clean the wheels and brakes.
-You can get debris like stones or even bits of glass in the wheels and/or around the brake area, so you’ll want to check them regularly.
+While this might seem a little extra, also make sure that you clean the wheels and brakes.
+You can get debris like stones or even bits of glass in the wheels and/or around the brake area, so check them regularly.

-If possible, you’ll want to remove the wheels from the stroller.
+If possible, remove the wheels from the stroller.
 This will make them easier to clean.
 Start by using a brush to remove any debris, dirt, sand, etc. from the wheels and the rims.
 Also, do so with the brakes.

 It’s definitely less necessary than the fabric and the frame, but you can always use a disinfectant wipe on the wheels and brakes if desired to make it extra clean.

-Finally, if you’re dealing with squeaky wheels or sticky brakes, use some WD-40.
+Finally, if you’re dealing with squeaky wheels or sticky brakes, use a manufacturer-recommended lubricant.
 Believe me.
 It’s a miracle worker.
 You’ll feel so much better when your stroller stops making that annoying squeaking noise and runs smoothly!
 You might even be more likely to go out for runs.

 Make It Smell Good

 As a final touch, you can always make the stroller smell good and not like you just cleaned it.
 You can try mixing several drops of essential oil with one cup of water.
 Just spray it all over and your stroller should smell nice and fresh!

 Although cleaning your jogging stroller means that you have an extra task once every month or two, it’s well worth it because you’re keeping it in good condition.
 Not only that, but you’re also helping to keep your kids healthy.

 If possible, consider rotating who gets to clean the stroller if you live with a significant other/spouse, especially if he or she also runs as well.
 Then you both can enjoy the benefit of running with a clean stroller and only have to do the actual cleaning 3-6 times a year!